Wednesday, July 16, 2008

 Both portarits are being made available from New York art collector and dealer Bruce Gimelson [ http://www.brucegimelson.com/ ] who owns the Barry painting and has the Somers painting on consignment from the owner, who purcahsed it from a Hepburn family member about 30 years ago.
 It last appeared at an auction in 1938 in New York.

-Captain, later Commodore John Barry, has a bridge and city streets named after him, as a hero of the Revolution and the first commissioned flag officer in the United States Navy, while Somers was one of the first Midshipmen (Along with Stephen Decatur, Charles Stewart and Richard Rush) to serve under Barry on the U.S.S.
-United States.
-Barry became somewhat of a surragate father to Somers after the death of his father, a Revolutionary War privateer.
-After being commissioned a Lt. and given command of his own ship, the Enterprise?, Somers sailed to the Mediterranian to fight the Barbary Pirates.
-Distinguishing himself in combat during the Battle of Tripoli, Somers died in the explosion of the USS Intrepid on September 4, 1804.
+Lt.
+Commander Richard Somers, one of the first Midshipmen to serve under Barry on the frigate USS United States, is buried in Tripoli.
+After the death of Somers' father, a Revolutionary War privateer, Barry became somewhat of a surragate father to Somers.
+After being commissioned a lieutenant and given command of his own ship,the schooner Nautilus, Somers sailed to the Mediterranian to fight the Barbary Pirates.
+Somers distinguishing himself in combat during the Battles of Tripoli, then died in the explosion of the USS Intrepid on September 4, 1804.
 He is burried near Tripoli harbor.

 So for history buffs, there's nothing better than having two original oil painted portraits of true American heroes going on sale together, and for the first time maybe since they were painted over two hundred years ago.
+Local historical societies are looking at trying to purchase them and put them on perminant public display, but if they are purchased by a private collector they will once again be relegated to someone's private palor and not available to the general public, students and researchers.

-John Barry Kelly is leading one effort to obtain the Barry portrait and have it hung at the John Barry Center in Philadelphia, or the Union League, if someone there is wealthy enough and interested enough to buy it and put on public display
+John Barry Kelly is leading one effort to obtain the Barry portrait and have it hung at the John Barry Center in Philadelphia, or the Union League, if someone there is wealthy enough and interested enough to buy it and put on public display.

 But its not without controversy.

-There is some question as to the actual identity of the portrait labeled Lt.
-Somers, as it doesn't resemeble a side angle silouette of Somers, which features a more prominent nose.
+There is serious questions by art historians over the identity of the artist, as well as to the actual identity of the portrait labeled "Lt.
+Richard Somers First American Naval Martyr, 1778-1804."
+It just doesn't resemeble a side angle of a known portrait of Somers, which features a more prominent nose, so it is not believed to be that of Somers.

 Some say it resembles a young John Barry, but Bruce Gimelson says that he had the foremost John Barry authority in the world proclaim its not Barry.